Cloud Computing Security

-A particular service model defines the boundary between the responsibilities of service provider and consumer.
+A particular service model defines the boundary between the responsibilities of service provider and customer.
 Cloud Security Alliance (CSA) stack model defines the boundaries between each service model and shows how different functional units relate to each other.
 The following diagram shows the CSA stack model:

-Key points to CSA model:
+Key Points to CSA Model

-Moving upwards each of the service inherits capabilities and security concerns of the model beneath.
+Moving upwards, each of the service inherits capabilities and security concerns of the model beneath.

-IaaS provides the infrastructure, PaaS provides platform development environment and SaaS provides operating environment.
+IaaS provides the infrastructure, PaaS provides platform development environment, and SaaS provides operating environment.